OppositeOdd/nodnil-stash-tools/plugins/funscriptMerger/README.md

   note: 2.0 is only supported with MFP v1.33.9+ or XTP v0.55b+
 - File handling: customizable for how original funscripts are handled post merge.
 - Supports all standard axes: stroke, surge, sway, pitch, roll, twist
+- Supports multiple variant single axis funscripts, will generate a new 2.0 or 1.1 merge for each variant. #optional
+- Supports merge reversal and conversions. i.e v2.0 to v1.1, v2.0 to multiple separated v1.0 scripts, etc.
+- Supports adding more axes to an already merged funscript.

 ## Requirements